Who is responsible for spill response in the Port of Vancouver?

-Vancouver Fraser Port Authority’s primary purpose is to facilitate Canadian trade in a sustainable way and with regard for communities.
+The Vancouver Fraser Port Authority’s primary purpose is to facilitate Canadian trade in a sustainable way and with regard for communities.
 As such, we are not the lead agency when it comes to emergencies, but we do provide assistance as we can.
 Usually this takes the form of working with first responders and other agencies, providing information on a situation through our 24/7 operations centre, our security cameras, our patrol boats and even our drone.

 Municipal first responders such as police and firefighters generally manage emergencies that occur on federal port lands.
-An example of this system in action was a fire at the Centerm container terminal in Burrard Inlet in early 2015.
+An example of this system in action was a chemical reaction at the Centerm container terminal in Burrard Inlet in early 2015.
 In that instance, the Vancouver Fire and Rescue Services was in charge, assisted by many other agencies as well as the port authority.

 As per a 2009 letter of understanding, Vancouver Fraser Port Authority can be called upon by the Coast Guard to conduct an initial inspection in response to a pollution report in our federal jurisdiction.
 Practically speaking, this works well given we have patrol boats that are available for quick response.